itzen/yii2-status/README.md

             ];
     }`

 2. Create new status for usage in specific model

     `$model = new Article(); // or any instance of model with StatusableBehavior
     $status = new \itzen\status\models\Status();
     $status->name = 'Status name';
     if ($model->addStatus($status)) {
+        // Success
     } else {
         echo Html::errorSummary($status);
     }`

 3. Get status name

     `$model->status->name` // Will be translated with Yii::t() function with category from $translateCategory in module